UPS Scam Email: Don’t Let a “Delivery Problem” Empty Your Wallet

 The UPS text scam version: suspicious text messages with a malicious link

-The same fraud often arrives as an UPS text scam: short, urgent text messages that say “address incomplete” or “delivery failed,” with a malicious link.
-The U.S. Postal Inspection Service calls these “smishing” attacks and explains they’re designed to steal sensitive information through texts.
+The same fraud often arrives as a text: short, urgent messages saying “address incomplete” or “delivery failed,” with a malicious link.
+The U.S. Postal Inspection Service calls these “smishing” attacks, designed to steal sensitive information through SMS.
+One tap can lead to a page asking for a card, an email login, or a phone verification, so treat unexpected delivery texts as suspicious first and “maybe legit” second.

 Why these UPS scam messages work so often